slu4coder/Minimal-64x4-Home-Computer/README.md

-# The 'Minimal 64x4 Home Computer'
+# Minimal 64x4 Home Computer

 See "CHANGE LOG" for a brief summary of the relevant updates.